Alira-Coffman/lore-chatapp/README.md

 1. The chat system was built in a way where it does not care who is chatting with who, or how many chats a user/admin has.
 It is currently set up that a user can only chat with an admin.
 But, this is easily changed with the helper function.
 Instead of passing 'admin@gmail.com', we can pass a specific model to chat with.
 2. An admin currently cannot START a chat, but if that functionality was ever desired, it is possible for them to do so using the helper function.
 3. Firebase is a pay-as-you-go option, allowing us to start small and grow as need be. (it also has a free tier which made it a good option for this take home assignment)
-4. Firebase Authentication system - it can scale with user growth and wont require a large overhall
+4. Firebase Authentication system - it can scale with user growth and wont require a large overhaul
 5. Firestore allows for realtime synchronization, which makes it ideal for chat applications like this.
 As soon as the new messages are added, they are instantly pushed.
 6. Firestore is a NoSQL database and can scale with ease.
 As demand increase, we aren't worried.
 7. Serverless architecture will reduce overall maintenence.
 We dont need to worry about infistructure.